mike-ghaly/PyQt5/README.md

 main_window.show()
 ```

 __main_window__ is now an instance of the MainWindow class we created.
 We then show the main window.
+- The __show()__ method can be called on any widget.
+It displays the widget on the screen.
+- A widget is first created in memory and later shown on the screen.

 ________________________________________________________________________________________________________________________________________

 ```python
 sys.exit(app.exec_())
 ```
+Finally, we enter the mainloop of the application.
+The event handling starts from this point.
-This line will make __app__ wait for the **exit** event (When the X is clicked to close the window) and then close the __main_window__.
+This line will make __app__ wait for the **exit** event (When the X is clicked to close the window) which will end the mainloop and close the __main_window__.
-If we hadn't included this line, the window would've been displayed for a moment and then got closed.
 ________________________________________________________________________________________________________________________________________

+# Challenge 1

+Make a GUI that has:
+- Application object called "application" and two different windows: "home_window" and "misc_window".
+- The title of the "home_window" is "Home".
+- The title of the "home_window" is "Miscellaneous".
+- When the program runs, only the "home_window" is displayed.